We recently had the pleasure of catching up with Eric Peters,

 Nick: How did you respond to the advice?

 Eric: I thought it made sense, it seemed really simple.
-I hadn’t used Hotjar Polls in the past, but I thought it was worth a shot.
-I quickly set up a Hotjar feedback poll that same morning.
+I hadn’t used Hotjar Surveys in the past, but I thought it was worth a shot.
+I quickly set up a Hotjar on-site survey that same morning.

-Nick: What type of responses did you get from the poll?
+Nick: What type of responses did you get from the survey?

 Eric: I was surprised to find that by the end of the first day, I was already getting some of the answers I’d been digging for.
 And they weren’t the type of answers I was expecting:

-The poll revealed friction on the page that we would have never known existed.
-Based on the Hotjar feedback poll responses, we started fixing the easiest issues first by simply updating content on the existing page:
+The survey revealed friction on the page that we would have never known existed.
+Based on the Hotjar survey responses, we started fixing the easiest issues first by simply updating content on the existing page:

 That’s when we started to see an uptick in conversion rates on the page.

-The changes made from the Hotjar feedback poll gave us enough confidence to begin designing the new page template, which we then A/B tested to get to the final version.
+The changes made from the Hotjar survey gave us enough confidence to begin designing the new page template, which we then A/B tested to get to the final version.

 Senior Growth Marketer